 We began being interested in Dexters in 2015.
 The fascination was the little black cow that could do it all: gourmet beef and creamy milk, even pull a plow if asked to do so.
 That Dexters are a heritage breed originating from Ireland meshed well with our philosophy of conservation and personal roots.
 While Dexters have become quite popular in the United States, it has been tantalizing -and difficult at times- to find the historic phenotype and maintain true dual-purpose qualities with excellent conformation and a generous, friendly demeanor.
 You will find a small herd of (de-) horned black cows here, ready to be your friend and work their hearts out for you.
-Our cattle are obligate PHA-free and, except for one carrier cow, chondro-free.
+Our cattle are PHA and chondro-free.

 Throughout this journey we have been guided and mentored by some of the most wonderful people in Dexterdom to whom we will always be grateful.
 They continue to support us with their friendship, wisdom and unfiltered honesty.
 Keep us on the straight and narrow, ladies and gents!
 We couldn't do this without you.

 Jesse Diocletian Sears, Dave's grandfather, was born in 1880 in upstate New York.
 As a young farmer he dreamed the dream of the perfect cattle herd.
 He took his beloved Red Poll Cattle, by train, to shows all over New England and was rewarded when one of his cows took the title of Grand Champion.
 He married and had children.
 Life, while hard, was good.